 An earache is a sharp, dull, or burning pain in one or both ears.
 The pain may last a short time or be ongoing.
 Related conditions include:Otitis m...

 Bruxism may cause:

 - Increased dental or TMJ problems

-Nightly grinding can awaken roommates and sleeping partners.
+Nightly grinding can awaken roommates or sleeping partners.

 When to Contact a Medical Professional

-Dentists who have more experience in evaluating and treating TMJ disorders will typically take x-rays and prescribe a mouth guard.
+Dentists who have more experience with TMJ disorders will typically take x-rays and prescribe a mouth guard.
 Surgery is now considered a last resort for TMJ.

-Stress reduction and anxiety management may reduce bruxism in people prone to the condition.
+Stress reduction and anxiety management may reduce bruxism in people who are prone to the condition.

 Bope ET, Kellerman RD.
 Diseases of the head and neck.
 In: Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2016 .
 Philadelphia, PA: Elsevier; 2016:chap 5.